ylashin/HadoopPD/readme/spark-streaming-part5.md

             val post = new HttpPost("https://api.powerbi.com/beta/............................")
             // set the Content-type
             post.setHeader("Content-type", "application/json")
-            // add the JSON as a StringEntity post.setEntity(new StringEntity(json))
+            // add the JSON as a StringEntity, UTF-8 is important for non ASCII tweets post.setEntity(new StringEntity(json, "UTF-8"))
             // send the post request
             val response = (new DefaultHttpClient).execute(post)